seohyun-hwang/PwManagerWithAES/README.md

-Description: Password manager (load, search, add, edit, delete, save, save-and-quit) with AES encryption and OOP; the correct master password is required to gain entry into the manager.<br>
+<b>Description</b>: Password manager (load, search, add, edit, delete, save, save-and-quit) with AES encryption and OOP; the correct master password is required to gain entry into the manager.<br>

 All the source code is written in the `src` folder (`Main.java`, `PwConsole.java`, `PwInfo.java`, `PwManager.java`).<br>
-By the way, encryption/decryption requires SunJCE to work, but it's probably included in the JDK already.
+By the way, encryption/decryption requires a provider (like SunJCE) to work, but the JDK probably includes SunJCE by default already.

 How to use
 -